qs_codec package

 BRACKETS = _ListFormatDataMixin(list_format_name='BRACKETS', generator=<function ListFormatGenerator.brackets>)

-Use brackets to represent list items, for example foo[]=123&foo[]=456&foo[]=789
+Use brackets to represent list items, for example foo[]=123&foo[]=456&foo[]=789.

 COMMA = _ListFormatDataMixin(list_format_name='COMMA', generator=<function ListFormatGenerator.comma>)

-Use commas to represent list items, for example foo=123,456,789
+Use commas to represent list items, for example foo=123,456,789.

 INDICES = _ListFormatDataMixin(list_format_name='INDICES', generator=<function ListFormatGenerator.indices>)

-Use indices to represent list items, for example foo[0]=123&foo[1]=456&foo[2]=789
+Use indices to represent list items, for example foo[0]=123&foo[1]=456&foo[2]=789.

 REPEAT = _ListFormatDataMixin(list_format_name='REPEAT', generator=<function ListFormatGenerator.repeat>)

-Use a repeat key to represent list items, for example foo=123&foo=456&foo=789
+Use a repeat key to represent list items, for example foo=123&foo=456&foo=789.

 class qs_codec.Sentinel(*values)[source]